yash-p-amd/PayTrail/README.md

 * Calculate Employement Insuracnce, Vacation Pay, CPP
 * Give estimate earnings for next month and total deduction.

 Here's what it looks like in action.
+(UX IS IN EARLY STAGE)

 ![Alt Text](https://github.com/YASH12366/PayTrail/blob/master/PayTrailDemo.gif)